Marketing Must Shift from Product Promotion to Problem Solving

 Research shows that multi-channel campaigns are much more effective.
 They keep brands top of mind, build trust over time and guide customers smoothly through their buying journey.

 It’s also important to rethink what each marketing touchpoint should do.
-More meaningful interactions—not fewer—can actually boost conversions.
+More meaningful interactions, not fewer, can actually boost conversions.
+Every email, post or event should prove your commitment to solving problems so your brand stands out as a trusted partner, not just another seller with a pitch.
 (Read more on this here.)
 Every customer interaction should show that your company is there to help.

 Breaking Down Cultural and Structural Barriers